 Contents of the Profit and Loss Format are explained below:

 - Sales/ Revenue/ Gross Receipts: In the case of a Trading Organization, the word gross Sales is to be used, and it reflects the sales made during the year.
 And in the case of service organizations, the word Gross receipts/ Revenue is used, which reflects the value of services provided during the year.
 It is reflected as gross revenue per the bills raised for the period, less refundable taxes, and fewer returns.
-Sales return and sales allowance are deducted from this gross sale to arrive at the net sales figure.
+Sales return and allowance are deducted from this gross sale to arrive at the net sales figure.

 - Depreciation and Amortization: Depreciation and Amortization expenses are non-cash operating expenses.
 Depreciation is the wear and tear in the value of an asset.
 In contrast, amortization is written off of intangibles like goodwill, etc., and all other expenses, like written off of pre-operative expenses, etc., fall under the depreciation and amortization expenses.
 Therefore, depreciation and amortization expense saves the tax of the organization.

-- Interest and Borrowing cost: Interest and Borrowing cost include the interest paid on a loan taken for the purpose of business; it includes interest paid to financial and non-financial institutions.
+- Interest and Borrowing cost: Interest and Borrowing cost include the interest paid on a loan taken for business; it includes interest paid to financial and non-financial institutions.
 At the same time, borrowing costs include the fees charged by the bank or the agent for sanctioning the loan.
 All the other cost related to borrowings for the purpose of business falls under the interest and borrowing expenses.